NickCanino/can-ini-dataset/README.md

       ...
       ```
 2. **\<name attack\>_Param.csv**
+   - CAN traffic trace containing a specific attack that has been modified through the Py script provided, in CSV file format.

 ### Benign Traces

 1. **\<name benign\>.csv**
-   - CAN traffic trace containing the benign traffic gathered from the real vehicle, in CSV file format.3
+   - CAN traffic trace containing the benign traffic gathered from the real vehicle, in CSV file format.

 2. **\<name benign\>_Param.csv**
-   - CAN traffic trace containing the benign traffic gathered from the real vehicle, in CSV file format.
+   - CAN traffic trace containing the benign traffic that has been modified through the Py script provided, in CSV file format.

 ### Metadata